PeterKwok1/CSE-312/README.md

                 - check prof's bug return solution
             - buffer() hangs before adding remainder. the accumlated len of bytes recieved stop being divisble by 2048 before adding the remainder, meaning at some point recv() doesn't get 2048. my theory is that it's asking for the remainder after it's been recieved.
                 - however, i don't understand why, if it hangs, the data was still passed into request, routed, and processed, even the server didn't send a response.
+            - clean up buffer()
+                - remove recieve() prob
+            - it seems to work except that on large uploads, it throws broken pipe error, but still seems to work.